AndersenLab/dry-guide/docs/rockfish/rf-intro.md

     The Allocation defines the user group access to these partitions.
 Currently the Andersen lab allocation (eande106) has access to `express`, `shared`, and `parallel`.
 We are working on expanding our allocation to the GPU and `bigmem` partitions.
 For most jobs, the currently available paritions ar

 !!!
 Note
-    Anyone who uses quest should build your own project folder under `/home/<jheid>/vast/projects` with your name.
+    Anyone who uses Rockfish should build your own project folder under `/home/<jheid>/vast-eande106/projects` with your name.
 You should only write and revise files under your project folder.
 You can read/copy data from __VAST__ but don't write any data out of your project folder.
 See the Storage section for more information.

 !!!
 Important
 	It is important that we keep the 120 Tb of storage space on **VAST** from filling up with extraneous or intermediate files.
 It is good practice to clean up old data/files and backup important data at least every few months.
 You can check the percent of space remaining with `quotas.py`